 In Ireland, you can just begin to use your married name, if you want to be known by it as you earn your name by ‘use and repute’.
 However, you will need your marriage certificate in order to change it on important documents such as your bank accounts, driving license, and passport.

-If you want to use a double-barrelled surname, or swap your maiden name for something entirely new, such as a merged form of yours and your new husband’s name, then you need to apply to change your name by Deed Poll.
-A Deed Poll is a form that states that you are changing your given name, to a new married name, whether that’s a double-barrelled name, a new surname or your husband’s name with your maiden name becoming a middle name.
+If you want to use a double-barrelled surname or swap your maiden name for something entirely new, such as a merged form of yours and your new husband or wife's name, then you need to apply to change your name by deed poll.
+A deed poll is a form that states that you are changing your given name, to a new married name, whether that’s a double-barrelled name, a new surname or your partner’s name with your maiden name becoming a middle name.